There’s nothing inherently wrong with living with your parents, other than EVERYTHING! So let’s talk about how to GET OUT!

 Start Familiarizing Yourself with Mortgage & Real Estate

-- Visit websites like mine and others like it
+- Visit websites like mine and others like it to educate yourself

 - Learn the real estate and mortgage lingo